samudurand/carless-hiker-blog/source/_posts/2019-07-28-march-haigh-reservoir-from-marsden.md

 {% asset_img start_canal.jpeg %}

-After leaving the canal the hike cross a few properties and eventually goes through an area covered with local vegetable gardens and even an apiary.
+After leaving the canal the hike crosses a few properties and eventually goes through an area covered with local vegetable gardens and even an apiary.
 The locals there were very happy to have a chat about their gardening and honey making secrets.

 {% asset_img honey_pot.jpeg %}
 {% asset_img metal_door.jpeg %}